NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 print('Features with spectral signatures:', Features)
 ```

+## Generate and Apply the Random Forest Model

 Now that we've assembled the training and test data, and generated predictor data for all of the training data, we can train our random forest model to creat the `trainedClassifier` variable, and apply it to the reflectance-CHM composite data covering the airshed using `.classify(trainedClassifier)`.
 Generating the random forest model is pretty simple, once everything is set up!

 ```javascript